-In preparation for many festive season catch-ups, Terri Helus explains the intricacies of her role at WNDYR.
+In preparation for many festive season catch-ups, Terri Helus answers the million dollar question.

 The season is upon us—rounds of holiday parties and festive gatherings.
 Time to reconnect and exchange updates with friends you haven’t seen since last year’s soiree.
 After the hugs and how-have-you-beens comes the inevitable question familiar to freelancers and contract consultants.